leticiacb1/Diabetes-Health-Indicators/README.md

 ### 📌 How to use this project

+Project variables can be found at file: `src/variables.py`.

 Make sure your data folder is up to date with dvc:
 ```bash
  $ dvc status